Asian Eyelid Surgery (Double Eyelid Surgery) in Houston, TX

 Every patient is unique, which is why the only way a plastic surgeon can determine how much an individual’s double eyelid surgery costs is during an initial consultation.

-Top plastic surgeons, Dr. Tuan Truong and Dr. Shitel Patel regularly perform double eyelid surgery, epicanthoplasty and canthoplasty procedures at Lift Plastic Surgery in Houston.
+Plastic surgeons, Dr. Tuan Truong and Dr. Shitel Patel regularly perform double eyelid surgery, epicanthoplasty and canthoplasty procedures at Lift Plastic Surgery in Houston.
 Drs.
-Patel and Truong has extensive experience helping men, and women of Asian descent attain a supratarsal crease, wider looking eyes and a less prominent epicanthic fold.
+Patel and Truong have experience helping men, and women of Asian descent attain a supratarsal crease, wider looking eyes and a less prominent epicanthic fold.
 If you would like to learn more about your Asian eyelid surgery options, please contact Lift Plastic Surgery today to make an appointment.
-Schedule your initial consultation by calling 832-835-1131.
+Schedule your initial consultation.